-Financial services are sold in several different forms and the fee calculated differently.
-Some financial advisors will offer a consultation service to provide guidance what you should do, and this is usually billed hourly.
+Financial professionals may be compensated in at least four different models.
+Some financial professionals will offer an hourly consultation service to provide guidance for what you should do.
 In those cases, the investor is responsible for implementing whatever action is needed.
-We do not offer this service.

 Do you provide guidance on Social Security?

 We do provide Social Security assistance in multiple ways.
 Richard is a National Social Security Adviser Certificate Holder and delivers this service.
 Twice a year (non-COVID) Richard teaches a class at the Santa Rosa Junior College through their Continuing Education Program.
 He also provides private consultation for a fee.
 (Individuals who have taken his Social Security class at SRJC receive a discount for this consultation.)
 Such consultation is included with the services Richard provides to clients with Advisory accounts as an important part of the overall retirement planning process.

 Sorry, but we don’t know how to spell Medicare.

 You can get dependable information from the local Senior Advocacy Services "HICAP" - https://senioradvocacyservices.org/hicap/.
 They also provide seminars to help you learn about the program.
 The government also provides a booklet that explains the program.